CodeYourFuture/syllabus/docs/fundamentals/week-3/session.md

 ## PD (presentation)

-You have now developed several products.
+**Session objective:** You have now developed several products.
 It’s time to deliver like a professional.

 As a developer, you will
 - develop an MVP